Deltares-research/HydroFlows/docs/getting_started/intro.rst

    pixi install -e full        # full dev py3.11 installation from the lock file

    # optional commands (see "pixi run x" for more options)
-   pixi run install-pre-commit # install pre-commit hooks pixi run html-docs          # build the documentation pixi run tests              # run all tests
+   pixi run -e full install-pre-commit # install pre-commit hooks pixi run -e full tests              # run all tests pixi run -e full html-docs          # build the documentation

 To update the lock file and your environment after changes to the dependencies, run: